Agora-Lab-AI/Dalle3/README.md

 references-and-resources"></a>

-For further information and resources related to the Swarms library and DALL-E:
+For further information and resources related to the Dalle3 library and DALL-E:

 - [DALL-E 3 Unofficial API Documentation](https://www.bing.com/images/create): The official documentation for the DALL-E 3 Unofficial API, where you can explore additional features and capabilities.

-This concludes the documentation for the Swarms library and the `Dalle` class.
-You now have a comprehensive guide on how to interact with the DALL-E 3 Unofficial API and download images based on your queries using Swarms.
+This concludes the documentation for the Dalle3 library and the `Dalle` class.
+You now have a comprehensive guide on how to interact with the DALL-E 3 Unofficial API and download images based on your queries using Dalle3.

 ## 7. Obtaining Your Cookie 🍪
 ------------------------